grassdog/dotfiles/INSTALLATION.md

     - Users and groups > Drag a new profile picture across
     - Internet Accounts
         - Add Work Google for email and calendar
-        - Enable everything except keychain for icloud
+        - Enable everything except keychain for iCloud
     - Accessibility > Display > Reduce transparency
     - Keyboard > Key repeat max and Delay to minimum
     - Keyboard > Use F1 keys as standard function keys on external keyboards